Enter the probabilities (that sum to 100%) and the monetary values for two possible outcomes to calculate the expected utility.

 How to calculate expected utility?

-1. First, determine the two possible monetary events.
+1. First, determine the two possible monetary outcomes.

-For this example, we will analyze the chance of receiving a lump sum of money through a not realistic lottery.
-So, the two possible outcomes are someone winning $100 or winning $150.
+For this example, we will analyze a simple lottery with two possible outcomes: winning $100 or winning $150.

-2. Next, determine the probabilities of the events.
+2. Next, determine the probabilities of the outcomes.

 3. Finally, calculate the expected utility.